 Finding a Strategic Buyer

 Prior to initiating our search for perspective buyers we need to first be prepared to provide respondents to our marketing plan with a detailed memorandum (CIM- Confidential Information Memorandum) that explains your business in detail…its history, operations and positive selling points.
 Depending on the size and complexity of your business it can run from a few pages to many pages.
 In spite of the effectiveness of the Businesses-for-Sale websites at attracting prospects we go a step further and proactively market your business directly to strategic buyers.
 We build a comprehensive marketing plan to a target audience, one that’s predicated on all we’ve learned about your business.
 We then proactively reach out to our target audience via the blind-profile.
 Interested parties are required to sign our non-disclosure form (NDA) and thereafter receive the detailed CIM.
-The detailed information provided in the CIM not only attacks parties who are both qualified and interested, but also serves to eliminate those are not a good fit.
-Thereby saving your time meeting with folks who had misunderstood the nature and scope of your business.
+The detailed information provided in the CIM not only attracts parties who are both qualified and interested, but also serves to eliminate those are not a good fit.
+Thereby saving your time so you’re not meeting with folks who had misunderstood the nature and scope of your business.

 In order to perform our stated role as Deal Makers, not merely match makers our goal is always to effectively negotiate a closed transaction.
 As important as it is to get both Buyer and Seller to agree on a sale price, that step is often only the beginning of a successfully closed sale.
 Additional factors include, terms and conditions of the sale, the escrow elements along with the vitally important often detailed due diligence process, each of which are critically important elements that must be successfully navigated in order to finally close the transaction.
 Pacific Business Advisors remains integrally involved in each and every step of the business sale process…from our first meeting…through a closed transaction…we stand with you throughout the entire process to achieve your goal.